Sunday, November 9, 2008

 -The gear shift is not 'authentic', but whatevs...it works fine and the three speeds actually seemed ok.
 I was testing it on a flat street, but we did talk to the the guy helping us about switching out chain rings, etc. to customize the options.

-ep-through colors, but I can get past it and make it my own by adding my favorite fenders, a pink chain, the skirt guards I bought in Stockholm, a basket - yeah, I could rock it.
+-I do not care for the step-through colors, but I can get past it and make it my own by adding my favorite fenders, a pink chain, the skirt guards I bought in Stockholm, a basket - yeah, I could rock it.
 The 'Men's' black is a beautiful mat color - wish the step through came in the same.

 -I think the distance between seat and handlebars is good for me.